nforrester/NexPlane/README.md

         ki: 0.1
         kd: 0.1

-### Hook up your telescope
+### Hook up your telescope mount

+How you attach your telescope mount to your computer depends on the kind of mount you have.

+- If you have a Celestron mount with a NexStar hand controller, connect the hand controller to your computer with a USB cable (or on very old models, a serial cable).
+- If you have a Sky-Watcher mount, you have several choices:
+  - Connect the mount head (**not** the SynScan hand controller) to your computer with a USB cable.
+  - Unplug the SynScan hand controller and plug your computer into the hand controller port on the mount head, using an appropriate cable (sometimes known as an "EQMOD dongle").
+    How to buy or build such a cable is beyond the scope of this document.
+  - If your mount has Wi-Fi, connect your mount and computer to the same Wi-Fi network and determine your mount's IP address.
+Sky-Watcher's network protocol is unreliable, so this option may cause more jittery control than the others.

+Set the `telescope_protocol` option in your `config.yaml` file to describe how you connected your telescope to your computer:

+    telescope_protocol: nexstar-hand-control

+Valid values are:
+- `nexstar-hand-control` is the default, so if you have a Celestron mount then no configuration is needed.
+- `skywatcher-mount-head-usb`
+- `skywatcher-mount-head-eqmod`
+- `skywatcher-mount-head-wifi`

-To use NexPlane with a real telescope, run this on the computer with the telescope attached:
+Now, unless you are connecting directly to your mount head with Wi-Fi, run this on the computer with the telescope mount attached:

     $ ./telescope_server.py

-NexStar telescopes plug into your computer using either a serial port (older models) or a USB port (newer models).
+Celestron and Sky-Watcher mounts plug into your computer using either a serial port (older models) or a USB port (newer models).
 However, even the newer models are just connecting a serial port emulator chip, so from the software's perspective it's always just a serial port.
 By default, `telescope_server.py` assumes that you are using a USB telescope and that your telescope is the only USB serial device